CartoDB/mobile-sdk/doc/advanced.md

   <div class="Carousel-item js-Tabpanes-item is-active">
   {% highlight html %}

-        // Initialize a local vector data source LocalVectorDataSource vectorDataSource1 = new LocalVectorDataSource(baseProjection);
+        // 1.
+Initialize a local vector data source LocalVectorDataSource vectorDataSource1 = new LocalVectorDataSource(baseProjection);

-		// Now create Marker objects and add them to vectorDataSource.
+		// 2.
+Create Marker objects and add them to vectorDataSource
-		// TODO: this depends on your app!
+		// **Note:** This depends on the _app type_ of your mobile app settings.
 See AdvancedMap for samples with JSON loading and random point generation

-		// Initialize a vector layer with the previous data source ClusteredVectorLayer vectorLayer1 = new ClusteredVectorLayer(vectorDataSource1, new MyClusterElementBuilder(this.getApplication()));
+		// 3.
+Initialize a vector layer with the previous data source ClusteredVectorLayer vectorLayer1 = new ClusteredVectorLayer(vectorDataSource1, new MyClusterElementBuilder(this.getApplication()));
         vectorLayer1.setMinimumClusterDistance(20);

-		// Add the previous vector layer to the map mapView.getLayers().add(vectorLayer1);
+		// 4.
+Add the previous vector layer to the map mapView.getLayers().add(vectorLayer1);

   {% endhighlight %}